 With FTP, employees can share files with coworkers across multiple locations, applications can exchange and share data across the internet, and IT teams can easily transfer data after disaster recovery.

-Port 21 is the major means of communication for this protocol, and it uses two different channels to transfer data; a command channel and a data channel.
-Both of these channels remain unencrypted by default, making FTP very non-secure.
-Additionally, Scalahosting enables users to create passwords for security purposes.
+Port 21 is the default communication port for this protocol, and it uses two different channels to transfer data; a command channel and a data channel.
+Both of these channels remain unencrypted by default, making FTP an unsuitable option for security-conscious users.